1 / 10

-The boot’s only marginally smaller than the X1, though, and a usefully square shape which makes it surprisingly versatile.
+The BMW X2's boot capacity is only marginally smaller than the X1, though, and a usefully square shape which makes it surprisingly versatile.
 It’s bigger than conventional family hatchbacks like the 1 Series, and an electric tailgate is standard across the range.

-The range starts with SE and Sport models, which are comprehensively kitted out with an 8.8-inch media system with Apple CarPlay (no Android Auto, though), LED headlights and rear parking sensors.
+The range starts with BMW X2 SE and Sport models, which are comprehensively kitted out with an 8.8-inch media system with Apple CarPlay (no Android Auto, though), LED headlights and rear parking sensors.